Reasons for PMS constipation

 Regular fluid intake is also important, especially water.

 When you exercise, you are improving blood and oxygen circulation which, in turn, will keep your bowels moving.
-This will help relieve premenstrual symptoms, including constipation.
+This will help relieve premenstrual symptoms, including constipation, and improve your health.

-Changes in your bowel movements, such as constipation, diarrhea, and bloating can be logged in Flo, so you can find the correlation between these symptoms and your menstrual cycle.
+Changes in your bowel movements, such as constipation, diarrhea, and bloating can be logged in Flo, so you can find the correlation between these symptoms and any week of your menstrual cycle.